carbon-language/carbon-lang/docs/design/generics/goals.md

 -   [Go interfaces](https://gobyexample.com/interfaces) (run-time only)

-In addition to specifying the methods available on a type, we may in the future expand the role of interfaces to allow other type constraints such as on size, prefix of the data layout, specified method implementations, tests that must pass, etc. This might be part of making interfaces as expressive as classes, as part of a strategy to migrate to a future version of Carbon that uses interfaces instead of rather than in addition to standard inheritance-and-classes object-oriented language support.
-For the moment, though, this is out of scope.
+In addition to specifying the methods available on a type, we may in the future expand the role of interfaces to allow other type constraints, such as on size, prefix of the data layout, specified method implementations, tests that must pass, etc. This might be part of making interfaces as expressive as classes, as part of a strategy to migrate to a future version of Carbon that uses interfaces instead of, rather than in addition to, standard inheritance-and-classes object-oriented language support.
+For the moment, this is out of scope.

 ### Relationship to templates